vsespb/mt-aws-glacier/README.md

 ## Installation/System requirements

 Script is made for Linux OS.
 Tested under Ubuntu and Debian.
 Should work under other Linux distributions.
 Lightly tested under Mac OS X.
 Should NOT work under Windows.
+Minimum Perl version required is 5.8.8 (pretty old, AFAIK there are no supported distributions with older Perls)

 * Install the following CPAN modules: